Alpha-404/LangPRO/README.md

 -- Medals seem to still increase when using the homework bot, most probabistically still going to mark as complete on teachers end

+-- I think my german teacher gave up on giving me homework so i cant work on the homework bot

 Languagenut cheat 🗣️🗣️🔥🔥

 Theoretically a hacked client for languagenut